Dementia: HIV

-HIV-associated dementia results as a late stage from HIV infection, and mostly affects younger people.
-The essential features of HIV-associated dementia are disabling cognitive impairment accompanied by motor dysfunction, speech problems and behavioral change.
+HIV-associated neurocognitive disorder (HAND) results as a late stage from HIV infection, and mostly affects younger people.
+The essential features of HAND are disabling cognitive impairment accompanied by motor dysfunction, speech problems and behavioral change.
 Cognitive impairment is characterised by mental slowness, trouble with memory and poor concentration.
 Motor symptoms include a loss of fine motor control leading to clumsiness, poor balance and tremors.
 Behavioral changes may include apathy, lethargy and diminished emotional responses and spontaneity.
-Histopathologically, it is identified by the infiltration of monocytes and macrophages into the central nervous system (CNS), gliosis, pallor of myelin sheaths, abnormalities of dendritic processes and neuronal loss.

-Creutzfeldt–Jakob disease

-Creutzfeldt–Jakob disease is a rapidly progressive prion disease that typically causes dementia that worsens over weeks to months.
-Prions are disease-causing pathogens created from abnormal proteins.

-Alcoholism
+HAND is the predominant form, and HIV-associated dementia is rare.

+Prion diseases

+Prion diseases typically cause dementia that worsens over weeks to months.
+Prion diseases are very rare and include Creutzfeldt–Jakob disease, Gerstmann–Sträussler–Scheinker syndrome, and fatal familial insomnia.
+Prions are misfolded proteins, that cause other proteins to misfold, and build up in the brain.

+Alcohol-related dementia

-Alcohol-related dementia, also called alcohol-related brain damage, occurs as a result of excessive use of alcohol particularly as a substance abuse disorder.
+Alcohol-related dementia, occurs as a result of alcohol-related brain damage due to alcoholism.
 Different factors can be involved in this development including thiamine deficiency and age vulnerability.
-A degree of brain damage is seen in more than 70% of those with alcohol use disorder.
-Brain regions affected are similar to those that are affected by aging, and also by Alzheimer's disease.
+A degree of brain damage is seen in more than 70% of cases of alcoholism.
+Brain regions affected are similar to those that are affected by aging, and also by Alzheimer's.
 Regions showing loss of volume include the frontal, temporal, and parietal lobes, as well as the cerebellum, thalamus, and hippocampus.
-This loss can be more notable, with greater cognitive impairments seen in those aged 65 years and older.
+This loss can be more notable, with greater cognitive impairments seen in those aged 65 years and over.

-Mixed dementia

-More than one type of dementia, known as mixed dementia, may exist together in about 10% of dementia cases.
-The most common type of mixed dementia is Alzheimer's disease and vascular dementia.
-This particular type of mixed dementia's main onsets are a mixture of old age, high blood pressure, and damage to blood vessels in the brain.

-Diagnosis of mixed dementia can be difficult, as often only one type will predominate.
-This makes the treatment of people with mixed dementia uncommon, with many people missing out on potentially helpful treatments.
-Mixed dementia can mean that symptoms onset earlier, and worsen more quickly since more parts of the brain will be affected.
+Conditions with dementia-like symptoms